threader/PC-Tuning/docs/building.md

     KB3087873 - NVME/M.2
     ```

-- Windows 10 Recommended Updates:
+- Windows 10 recommended updates:

-    - Download the latest non-security update along with the servicing stack for that specific update.
-Use the official [Windows Update history page](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b) to get the relevant updates
+    - Download the latest cumulative update along with the servicing stack for that specific update.
+Use the official [windows update history page](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b) to identify the relevant updates

-- Download the updates from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
+- Download the updates from the [microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the kb identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``.

 - Integrate the updates into the install wim with the command below.

-    - Note: The Servicing Stack must be installed before installing the Cumulative Update, this generally only applies to Windows 10
+    - The servicing stack must be installed before installing the Cumulative Update, this generally only applies to Windows 10

     ```bat
     DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath="C:\updates\KB2670838.msu"